 Design criteria for mining dams (CDA 2014) vary depending on the dam classification and the current phase of the dam's life cycle.
-The Table Mountain TSFs have undergone some remediation ("transition" phase) and is currently closed.
+The Taurus TSF has undergone some remediation ("transition" phase) and is currently closed.
 The life cycle of closed dams includes a Closure - Active Care phase, followed by a Closure - Passive Care phase.

-The Table Mountain TSF can be considered to be in the active care phase, since it remains subject to site visits and annual DSIs; this provides regular opportunity to monitor the condition and performance of the dams.
+The Taurus TSF can be considered to be in the Active Care Phase, since it remains subject to regular site visits and annual DSIs; this provides regular opportunity to monitor the condition and performance of the dam.